With all the negative news about Google SEO, you might think that Google does not recommend SEO.

 The heading needs to include keywords and be descriptive of the article.

 Break up your articles with helpful images.

-Images should have an alt tag.
+Images need to have an alt tag.
 The alt tag should describe the image – not be used as a way to keyword stuff.
 Alt tags are used by screen readers.

-It is worth paying for images on places like People Per Hour or a designer if you have a regular one.
+It is worth paying for images in places like People Per Hour or a designer if you have a regular one.